plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 Or say, you run a blog on B2B marketing.
 If you find out about the topics your readers typically search for, you can prioritize those articles.

-Site search data coupled with other important data, like:

-* Geographical data (where particular searches came from)
-* Conversion data (whether a search resulted in a purchase/add-to-cart/wishlist or not)
-* Total traffic data
-* Visit duration data
-* Landing pages visited data
-* Entry and Exit pages data
-* Devices, operating systems, browsers data
-* etc.,

-…is the best kind of data.

-It provides you with all the necessary information –– an end-to-end view from search terms to conversions –– to make important business decisions.
-It’s like SEO, but internally for your site.

 In this article, we are sharing how you can implement an end-to-end search tracking –– right from getting the search functionality up in your site to mapping it to other relevant business analytics, so you can make data-informed business decisions.

 1. Ordered list